AKRA 2.0: Accurate Kappa Reconstruction Algorithm for masked shear catalog: Discussion and conclusion

-This work was supported by the National Key R\&D Program of China (2023YFA1607800, 2023YFA1607801, 2020YFC2201602, 2022YFF0503403), the China Manned Space Project (\#CMS-CSST-2021-A02), and the Fundamental Research Funds for the Central Universities.
+This work was supported by the National Key R\&D Program of China (2023YFA1607800, 2023YFA1607801, 2020YFC2201602, 2022YFF0503403), the China Manned Space Project (\#CMS-CSST-2021-A02), China Manned Space Program (\#CMS-CSST-2025-A03), and the Fundamental Research Funds for the Central Universities.
 JY acknowledges the support from NSFC Grant No. 12203084.
 ZYS acknowledges the support from Sino-German (CSC-DAAD) Postdoc Scholarship Program, Grant No. 2023 (57678375), and Shanghai Jiao Tong University Doctoral Graduate Development Scholarship.
 This work made use of the Gravity Supercomputer at the Department of Astronomy, Shanghai Jiao Tong University.
-The results in this paper have been derived using the following packages: Numpy \citep{numpy}, Scipy \citep{SciPy}, \texttt{HEALPix} \citep{healpix}, IPython \citep{ipython} and CCL \citep{pyccl}.
+The results in this paper have been derived using the following packages: Numpy \cite{numpy}, Scipy \cite{SciPy}, \texttt{HEALPix} \cite{healpix}, IPython \cite{ipython} and CCL \cite{pyccl}.
+We sincerely thank the anonymous referee for the constructive comments and suggestions.